admah/apollo-hooks/useQuery.md

 ## Fetching Data ##

-For this exercise, we're going to pretend that we have a space shuttle service.
+For our exercise, we're going to pretend that we have a space shuttle service.
 We want to create a query that returns the name and id of each space shuttle.

 To begin, open a new file.
 Import the `gql` function to parse the query and the `useQuery` hook from the `@apollo/react-hooks` package.
 Your code will look something like this:

 ```javascript
 import gql from 'graphql-tag';